The Legacy of Al Pacino

 It's very hard to compile top 10 lists because they're extremely subjective.
 With a body of work like this, there is a lot to choose from.
 Still, here are some of my personal, lifelong favourites which hold up very well today.
 Films come and go, actors age, but the legacy goes on.
 Long may it continue!

 10. The Devil's Advocate (1997)

-An unusual but very well written and acted gothic fable which puts hungry young lawyer Keanu Reeves into the company of charismatic firm boss Al Pacino who isn’t what he seems.
-It’s a show-stopping performance from Pacino who steals almost every scene he’s in.
+An unusual and very well written and acted gothic fable which places ambitious young lawyer Keanu Reeves into the company of charismatic firm boss Al Pacino who isn't what he seems.
+It's a show-stopping performance from Pacino who steals almost every scene he's in.